-3. Developing country signatories agree that export subsidies on their industrial products shall not be used in a manner which causes adverse effects to the trade or production of another signatory.
+3. Developing country signatories agree that export subsidies on their industrial products shall not be used in a manner which causes serious prejudice to the trade or production of another signatory.

 4. There shall be no presumption that export subsidies granted by developing country signatories result in adverse effects, as defined in this Agreement, to the trade or production of another signatory.
 Such adverse effects shall be demonstrated by positive evidence, through an economic examination of the impact on trade or production of another signatory.
-5. A developing country signatory should enter into a commitment1 to reduce or eliminate export subsidies when the use of such export subsidies is inconsistent with its competitive needs.
+5. A developing country signatory should endeavour to enter into a commitment1 to reduce or eliminate export subsidies when the use of such export subsidies is inconsistent with its competitive and development needs.